0xAX/linux-insides/Misc/how_kernel_compiled.md

 Directly to the kernel build
 --------------------------------------------------------------------------------

-As we have finished all preparations, next step in the root makefile is related to the kernel build.
-Before this moment we will not see in the our terminal after the execution of the `make` command.
-But now first steps of the compilation are started.
-In this moment we need to go on the [598](https://github.com/torvalds/linux/blob/master/Makefile#L598) line of the Linux kernel top makefile and we will see `vmlinux` target there:
+We have now finished all the preparations, and next step in the main makefile is related to the kernel build.
+Before this moment, nothing has been printed to the terminal by `make`.
+But now the first steps of the compilation are started.
+We need to go to line [598](https://github.com/torvalds/linux/blob/master/Makefile#L598) of the Linux kernel top makefile and we will find the `vmlinux` target there:

 ```Makefile
 all: vmlinux
 	include arch/$(SRCARCH)/Makefile
 ```

-Don't worry that we have missed many lines in Makefile that are placed after `export RCS_FIND_IGNORE.....` and before `all: vmlinux.....`.
+Don't worry that we have missed many lines in Makefile that are between `export RCS_FIND_IGNORE.....` and `all: vmlinux.....`.
 This part of the makefile is responsible for the `make *.config` targets and as I wrote in the beginning of this part we will see only building of the kernel in a general way.

 The `all:` target is the default when no target is given on the command line.
 You can see here that we include architecture specific makefile there (in our case it will be [arch/x86/Makefile](https://github.com/torvalds/linux/blob/master/arch/x86/Makefile)).
 From this moment we will continue from this makefile.
 As we can see `all` target depends on the `vmlinux` target that defined a little lower in the top makefile: